When to Call 911

 Reporting a leaking fire hydrant (contact appropriate city agency)

-Inquiring about a large fire or other incident (tune in to your local news)
+Inquiring about a large fire or another incident (tune in to your local news)

-For other non-emergency incidents, contact appropriate City Agency.
+For other non-emergency incidents, contact the appropriate City Agency.

 Do not call 9-1-1 if you do not have a real emergency.
 Non-emergency calls to 9-1-1 can delay response to true emergencies.
 However, if you are in doubt if your situation is an emergency, call 9-1-1.

 When you get on the phone with a Monterey County 9-1-1 Dispatcher, it is important to remember the following to get help to your emergency as quickly as possible: